 I am a librarian, sex educator and writer.
 I am both bisexual and queer.
-The author of three chapbooks, as well as co-author of a zine entitled A Guide to the Mannerly Wooing and Winning of the Object of Your Affection, my work has also appeared in Bitch Magazine, Best Bondage Erotica 2011, and Capital Xtra.
+The author of three chapbooks, as well as co-author of a zine entitled A Guide to the Mannerly Wooing and Winning of the Object of Your Affection, my work has also appeared in Ottawa Magazine, Bitch Magazine, Best Bondage Erotica 2011.

 You may have seen me read in your town.
-I've shared stages with Jennifer Whiteford, Julia Serano, Jonathan Messinger, and Alexis O'Hara in cities like Ottawa, Toronto, New York, Chicago, Halifax and Montreal.
+I've shared stages with people such as Jennifer Whiteford, Julia Serano, Lisa Foad, and Alexis O'Hara in cities like Toronto, New York, Chicago, and Montreal.
 If you would like to see me read in your town, please, by all means, drop me a line.
 I'm probably going to want to sleep on your couch.

 What's Radial Symmetry?

 In July 2005, I decided I needed a website, something easy, something cheap.
 I opened a Blogger account, made a blog, and called it Asteroidea Press.
 It was only going to be information about the chapbooks I released under that name.
 And then I put up a post.
 And then another one.
 And then another.
 And then I realized that people were reading it, and I was hooked.

 Three years later, I was tired of telling people how to spell Asteroidea.
 I shifted all the original posts over and renamed the whole thing Radial Symmetry.
 For a long time, I tried to post every day or two about the random things that happen in my life and the not-so-random things that interest me.